-Morris and Harry from The Word Weary are self-identified hipsters.
+- Morris and Harry from The Word Weary are self-identified hipsters.
 The author said in the comments section of this comic that Morris has a real appreciation for the musical and fashion aesthetics of the subculture while Harry became one "because he heard hipster girls were easy."

-That's one of the jokes, that hipsters = white people.
-They occasionally note the existence of other groups of white people, like the people who like Ed Hardy and Dane Cook, but for the most part, they assume white people refers to young, pretentious, elitist, liberal white people.
+- The blog (and book) Stuff White People Like could be more accurately called Stuff Hipsters Like.
+That's one of the jokes, that "white people" = hipsters.
+They occasionally note the existence of "the wrong kind of white people", like those who wear Ed Hardy and enjoy the comedy of Dane Cook, but for the most part, they assume "white people" refers to young, pretentious, elitist, liberal white people.

 - The Starks from School Of Thrones are a clique of hipstera.
 "The Stark way is the vintage way."

-Eric, from Mall Fight.
+- Eric, from Mall Fight.
 He basically checks every box aside from being a vegetarian.
 Instead, he is a pecitarian (outside of Chinese food).

-Grooveshark (a music streaming website) had a prank on April Fools' Day 2012, where any music you play would elicit on-screen commentary from Hipster Jen or Hipster Otis.
+- Grooveshark (a music streaming website) had a prank on April Fools' Day 2012, where any music you play would elicit on-screen commentary from Hipster Jen or Hipster Otis.
 "I have this song on limited-edition colored vinyl."
 "I guess this song isn't TOO embarrassing."
 "This makes my mustache sad."

 - Need some hipster word-filler?
 Hipster Ipsum has got you covered:

 Meh letterpress pickled, fashion axe 3 wolf moon ethical williamsburg readymade viral squid.
 Hella raw denim williamsburg, fashion axe forage dreamcatcher 8-bit.
 Portland meggings pug Truffaut, small batch skateboard trust fund mixtape fanny pack iphone literally raw denim kogi.
 Seitan truffaut gluten-free forage, sustainable biodiesel tousled yr artisan mlkshk art party trust fund squid street art.
 Chambray etsy quinoa, mlkshk kogi banksy trust fund shoreditch selfies truffaut jean shorts.
 Gastropub artisan selfies twee, meggings shoreditch Austin tonx umami bushwick fixie church-key blue bottle selvage.
 Freegan wayfarers hashtag, pour-over raw denim retro locavore organic meh kale chips meggings keffiyeh scenester flexitarian fingerstache.

-Cracked on hipsters and "anti-conformists" (although they're portrayed as identical-looking goths the author is mainly talking about hipsters but "nobody wants to draw hipsters, they'd have to be wearing something different in every panel and then there goes your whole day.")
+- Cracked on hipsters and "anti-conformists" (although they're portrayed as identical-looking goths the author is mainly talking about hipsters but "nobody wants to draw hipsters, they'd have to be wearing something different in every panel and then there goes your whole day.")